claes/hemlis/README.md

     HOME_WIFI_PASSWORD=Pa$sw0rd

 But how do you provide the value for the secret securely?
-This is explained in the following section
+This is explained in the following section!

 ## Defining and installing the secret

 When you build your NixOS configuration, hemlis will generate a bash script called hemlis-install, which knows how to deploy the hemlis secrets you have defined.
-You need to call this file with your secrets, and it will install them in the location defined in your Nix config.
+You need to call this script  with your secrets, and it will install them to the location that will be used in the Nix config.

 The hemlis-install script works on secrets deined with shell variable syntax of the form secretname="secretvalue".
-So when you execute the script, you should do it so those such variables are in scope for the script.
+When you execute the script, you should do it so those such variables are in scope for the script.

 In the simplest case, which would not be secure, you can create a simple text file which defines your secrets.